rfbatista/rfbatista/README.md

-### Hello! 👋

-- 👋 Hello, my name is Renan I'm a Software Engineer from Brazil
+👋 Hello, my name is Renan I'm a Software Engineer from Brazil

 - [GoHydrate](https://github.com/rfbatista/gohydrate) - A server side rendering lib for react using go
 - [ApiTools](https://github.com/rfbatista/apitools) - A wrapper around echo to help with automatic documentation and modularization